-INSTRUMENT REQUIREMENTS COMMENTS Disclose whether or not the board, its committees and individual directors are regularly assessed with respect to their effectiveness and contribution.
-If assessments are regularly conducted, describe the process used for the assessments.
-The Nominating and Governance Committee initiates, every second year (or more frequently, as the board may determine from time to time), a formal assessment of the board as a whole, which assessment is conducted by a questionnaire completed by each director, and may include an evaluation of the board's committees and of each individual director.
-One-on-one interviews are then conducted by the Lead Director with each director to review the formal assessment, both of the performance of the board and of the directors themselves, to solicit the director's views on the effectiveness of the board, its committees and the individual directors and to receive each director's recommendations.
-The Nominating and Governance Committee considers, through on-going candid discussions held at each meeting, the effectiveness and contribution of board members and determines whether a renewal is appropriate.
+The Nominating and Governance Committee initiates, every second year (or more frequently, as the board may determine from time to time), a formal assessment of the board as a whole.
+The scope of the assessment, together with an assessment plan and methodology, are determined by the Nominating and Governance Committee.
+The assessment is conducted by a questionnaire completed by each director, and may include an evaluation of the board's committees and of each individual director.
+One-on-one interviews are then conducted by the Lead Director with each director to review the formal assessment, both of the performance of the board and to solicit the director's views on the effectiveness of the board, its committees and the individual directors and to receive each director's recommendations.
+The findings of the assessment are presented to the board as a whole in the form of a report by the Chair of the Nominating and Governance Committee.
+The Nominating and Governance Committee considers, through on-going candid discussions held at each meeting. the effectiveness and contribution of board members and determines whether a renewal is appropriate.